TrackPolitics logoTrackPolitics

 Financial Interests

-Declared eight interests: four visits outside the UK, three miscellaneous entries, and one gift/benefit or hospitality from UK sources.
+Has eight declared financial interests: four entries for visits outside the UK, three entries listed as miscellaneous, and one entry for gifts, benefits or hospitality from UK sources.

 Generated 21 February 2026